agnaveen/try-task-manager-public/README.md

 ## Project Generation

 - **Generate and Download**: Click "Generate" to download the project template.
-- **Import Project**: Open your IDE (e.g., IntelliJ IDEA, Eclipse) and import the project as a Maven or Gradle project.
+- **Import Project**: Open your IDE (e.g., IntelliJ IDEA, Eclipse) and import the project as a Maven project.
+We prefer Intellij Idea community version

 ## Initial Configuration

 - `application.properties`: Configure application-level settings, like server port, database connection details (if necessary for this step).
-- **Main Application Class**: Review the generated main class (`TodoServiceApplication.java`), which is annotated with `@SpringBootApplication` to enable auto-configuration and component scanning.
+- **Main Application Class**: Review the generated main class (`TaskManagerApplication.java`), which is annotated with `@SpringBootApplication` to enable auto-configuration and component scanning.

 ## First Run

 - **Running the Application**:
-  - Use the IDE or command line (`mvn spring-boot:run` for Maven, `gradlew bootRun` for Gradle) to start the application.
+  - Use the IDE or command line (`mvn spring-boot:run`) to start the application.
 - **Verification**: Ensure the application starts without errors.
-Default port 8080 should be accessible.
+Default port 8080 should be accessible. (we used 8001 port for this project)